rackerlabs/technical-blog/_posts/2016-01-12-Provision-Azure-SQL-for-Sitecore.md

 sitecoreblobcontainer11 Container    1/12/2016 6:36:43 PM +00:00
 ```

-We have our storage provisioned inside our resource group, now we can upload our Sitecore bacpac files.
+We have our storage provisioned inside our resource group, so now we can upload our Sitecore bacpac files.
 The first variable we set was the folder location of our bacpac files.
 I pass in all the child items of our **$bacpacLocation** and store the results in **$files**.
 We can run a simple foreach loop that runs the **Set-AzureStorageBlobContent** cmdlet to upload the files to our Azure storage container.

 Now that we have our Sitecore bacpac files in our Azure storage container, we need to provision an Azure SQL Server.
 Running the following will provision our Azure SQL Server with the SQL server name and credentials we specified at the beginning of our script.